Ornitologia-MZFC/Melanerpes_santacruzi_Genomics/draft/CenturusDraft.md

 _Fig 2.
 Geographic distribution of samples included in the study.
 In gray is highlighted the distribution range for Centurus aurifrons-C. santacruzi in Mexico.
 Dotted lines respresent the ocurrence areas of subespecies of C. santacruzi according to Miller et al. (1957), Selander and Giller (1963), and Monroe (1968)._

 **DNA Extraction and NextRAD Sequencing.-**  Total genomic DNA was extracted using Proteinase K digestion, followed by isolation with the DNeasy Blood & Tissue Kit (Quiagen) following manufacturer instructions.
 We estimated the quality and amount of DNA by electrophoresis in 1% agarose gels.
 All samples yielded high molecular weight DNA of more than 50 ng/µl.
 Genomic DNA was converted into NextRAD genotyping-by-sequencing libraries in SNPsaurus LLC (Oregon, USA) as in Russello et al (2015).
 Genomic DNA (~10 ng) was fragmented with Nextera Flex reagent (Illumina, Inc), which also ligated short adapter sequences to the ends of the fragments.
 Fragmented DNA was amplified with one of the primers matching the adapter and extending 10 nucleotides into the genomic DNA with the selective sequence GTGTAGAGCC.
 The constructs were amplificated by PCR using Phusion® Hot Start Flex DNA Polymerase (New England Biolabs; Massachusetts, USA).
 The PCR program used includes an initial step of 3 min at 72 °C, followed by 30 s at 98 °C, and five cycles of denaturation at 98 °C for 10 s, annealing at 63 °C for 30 s, and 3 min extension at 72 °C. Amplicons were pooled and the resulting libraries were purified using AMPure XP beads (Agencourt Bioscience Corporation; Massachusetts, USA) at 0.7 ×.
 Then, the purified libraries were size selected to 350-800 base pairs and sequenced on a HiSeq 4000 with one lane of 150 bp reads (Genomics Core Facility, University of Oregon).

 **Raw data processing.-** NextRAD sequences quality and adapter content were evaluated with FastQC (Andrews 2010).
 Later, sequences were quality-filtered (Phred quality score > 33) and adapter-trimmed in Trimmomatic with sliding-window function (Bolguer et al 2014).
 Subsequent filtering and clustering was performed in the assembly and analysis toolkit for restriction-site associated DNA, iPyrad (Eaton and Overcast, 2019).
 We assembled using the reported genome of Centurus aurifrons deposited in GenBank as reference.
 We produced different datasets with different parameter combinations, following recommendations in the ipyRAD documentation (Eaton & Overcast, 2020), to evaluate their performance in genetic analyses.
 Then, we choose the dataset produced with parameter settings that maximized the number of phylogenetically informative sites, while minimizing missing data and eliminating the potential for paralogous loci.
 Such parameter combination included a Minimum coverage value of 8, grouping threshold of 0.85, a minimum value of groups (taxa) included of 30%, and the maximum number of polymorphic sites shared within a locus of 15.
 All other parameters were set at default values.
 The loci were concatenated into combined matrices of nextRAD.
 Output data was filtered to remove alleles with a population frequency of less than 5% and loci that were heterozygous in all samples.
 We applied additional filters for eliminating individuals and loci with more than 30% of missing data by using VCFtools v1.15 (Auton & Marcketta, 2009).

 **Data availability.- **

 **Populational genetic structure.-** To explore spatial patterns of genetic structure in our study system we initially performed methods to infer clusters based on genetic similarity of each multilocus genotype: Principal Component Analysis (PCA) and a Discriminant analysis of principal components (DAPC) as implementd in packages SNPRelate v1.6.4 (Zheng et al., 2012) and “adegenet” (Jombart and Ahmed 2011), respectively.
 For DAPC we used the function find.clusters to find the best number of K genetic clusters in unlinked SNP datasets for each clade.
 Function find.clusters was set on max.n.clust = 10.
 The lowest value of the Bayesian Information Criterion (BIC) statistic was used to detect the optimal number of K clusters.
 Next, we employed the function snmf in LEA package (v2.3.4) (Frichot and François, 2015) to infer population structure and estimate individual admixture coefficients from the genotypic matrix.
 We evaluated numbers of k from 1-6 with 20 repetitions of each one.
 The best number of populations (K) was inferred from the entropy criterion that evaluates the quality of fit of the statistical model to the data using a cross-validation technique (Frichot and François, 2015).
 From groupings obtained by PCA and LEA we calculated pairwise weighted FST according Weir and Cockerman (1984) using Arlequin with Markov chain length of 100000 steps and 10000 Dememorisation Steps.
 The allowed level of missing data was set to 0.05.

 **Detection of and management of outlier loci.-** *** pcadpt y lea *** correlacion con variables ambientales *** relacion con variacion fenotipica *** ver si hay q retirar estos loci de los analisis de estuct genetica ***
-Due to the admixture patterns hypothesis on our study systems, we calculate ABBA BABA statistics (also called D statistics) provide a simple and powerful test for a deviation from a strict bifurcating evolutionary history.
-They are therefore frequently used to test for introgression using genome-scale SNP data.
-The Patterson’s D tests calculate the proportion of ABBA and BABA site patterns, and excess of either is indicative of admixture rather than incomplete lineage sorting (Durand et al., 2012).
-Significance of each test was determined by performing 1000 bootstrap replicates in which loci were resampled with replacement.
-Tests were conducted and figures were plotted following the ipyRAD ABBA-BABA cookbook (Deren Eaton & Isaac Overcast, 2019) in Jupyter Notebook. *** (el newick provisto fue obtenido de…)

 **Phylogenetic Analyses.-** We estimated phylogenetic relationships among taxa using two coalescent‐based methods: SNAPP version 1.3 (Bryant, Bouckaert, Felsenstein, Rosenberg,& RoyChoudhury, 2012) as implemented in Beast2 version 2.4.3 (Bouckaert et al., 2014) and Tetrad, an species tree inference tool based on the SVDQuartets algorithm of Chifman and Kubatko (2014) as implemented in the ipyrad-analysis toolkit (Deren Eaton & Isaac Overcast, 2019).
-We also estimate phylogenetic relationships among and within populations through a phylogenetic network was constructed using the Neighbor-Net algorithm implemented by the software SplitsTree5 [60].
+We also estimate phylogenetic relationships among and within populations through a phylogenetic network was constructed using the Neighbor-Net algorithm implemented by the software SplitsTree.
 The relationships were estimated using the linked SNPs file.
 The Neighbor-Net method consists of the agglomeration of weighted collection of splits or partition of the set of taxa which constitute the building blocks of a phylogenetic tree and provides the visualization of the space of feasible trees.
-Thereof, constitutes a useful tool for the representation of the relationships of taxa in which the underlying evolutionary history may not be treelike due to processes such as recombination, hybridization, gene conversion and gene transfer [61].
+Thereof, constitutes a useful tool for the representation of the relationships of taxa in which the underlying evolutionary history may not be treelike due to processes such as recombination, hybridization, gene conversion and gene transfer.
 (Hernandez Langford 2020)

-Demographic history.- based on the clusters obtained by population genetics and phylogenetic analyses we tested several scenarios explaining current patterns of admixture among taxa.
+**Demographic history.-** based on the clusters obtained by population genetics and phylogenetic analyses we tested several scenarios explaining current patterns of genetic structure among taxa.
 For evaluating the extant and directionality of hybridization events among taxa we employed and compared three different approaches including Maximum Likelihood and Bayesian inference: Patterson’s D tests, Phylonet: (Than et al. 2008) and TreeMix: (Pickrell & Pritchard 2012) analyses.
+ABBA BABA statistics (also called D statistics) provide a simple and powerful test for a deviation from a strict bifurcating evolutionary history.
+They are therefore frequently used to test for introgression using genome-scale SNP data.
+The Patterson’s D tests calculate the proportion of ABBA and BABA site patterns, and excess of either is indicative of admixture rather than incomplete lineage sorting (Durand et al., 2012).
+Significance of each test was determined by performing 1000 bootstrap replicates in which loci were resampled with replacement.
+Tests were conducted and figures were plotted following the ipyRAD ABBA-BABA cookbook (Deren Eaton & Isaac Overcast, 2019) in Jupyter Notebook. *** (el newick provisto fue obtenido de…).
+Phylonet (Than et al. 2008) and TreeMix (Pickrell & Pritchard 2012) software were employed to infer the number and directionality of hibridization events among taxa
-	Once the pairs of lineages with genetic admixture have been obtained, we employed two different approaches to estimate demographic parameters and test the support for competing demographic scenarios.
+	Once the pairs of lineages with genetic admixture have been obtained, we employed two different approaches to estimate demographic parameters and test the support for competing demographic scenarios: momi2 / fastsimcoal

 **RESULTS**
 **NextRAD sequencing, filtering and SNPs calling.-** On average 200 Megabases of sequence data, equivalent to ~ 2.3 million of 150 base-pair reads, were obtained from each NextRAD sample library.
 From these libraries, were obtained on average per sample, 2280924 reads mapped to the Centurus aurifrons genome yielding 225423 clusters and 17740 loci in final assembly.
 After filtering the ipyrad SNP matrix for alleles in maximum frequency of 5%, and sites and individuals with more than 30% of missing data we obtained a final matrix of 48 individuals (3 outgroups, 5 C. carolinus, 5 C. aurifrons and 35 C. santacruzi) and near to 3000 SNPs.

 **Population genetic structure.-** We generated three successive PCAs  by eliminating the most external groups in the previous analyses, for disentangling the structure of genetic variation in C. santacruzi.
 From first PCA we obtained C. carolinus, C. aurifrons and C. santacruzi in a single cluster regarding to the outgroups C. chrysogenys and Tripsurus pucherani.
 Next, when removing the outgroups, appear three main clusters containing (1) C. carolinus, (2) C. s. santacruzi and C. s. polygrammus-veraecrucis-grateloupensis-dubius.
 Finally, considering only this last cluster, we obtained a subdivision between C.s. dubius and C. s. polygrammus-veraecrucis-grateloupensis.

 _Fig 3.
 Successive PCAs suggest nested genetic structure in the C. carolinus-C. aurifrons-C. santacruzi complex: a, PCA with all samples; b, PCA without outgroups; c, PCA without outgroups, C. carolinus, and C. s. santacruzi._

 From structure-like analyses in LEA we obtained that the most probable number of populations, inferred by the entropy criterion, is K = 4 (Fig 4).
 When plotted the admixture coefficient by individuals we recovered four genetically differentiated groups including samples corresponding to (1) C. aurifrons, (2) C.s.  santacruzi and (3) C. s. dubius  subspecies, and (4) C. s. polygrammus-veraecrucis-grateloupensis.
 These groups although appear as genetically differentiated, most of individuals have an important component of genetic information from other entities (Fig 4).

 _Fig 4.
 Values of the cross-entropy criterion as a function of the number of populations obtained with LEA package in R. The minimum value for K=4 suggests four clusters as best explain of genetic structure in sample._

 The groupings obtained with LEA were tested for FST values (Table 1).
 From these values and their associated probabilities we found significant genetic differentiation between the pairs: C. aurifrons- C. s. dubius, C. aurifrons- C. s. santacruzi, and C. s. santacruzi with all tested groups.
 No genetic differentiation were found, in turn, between C. aurifrons vs. C. s. polygrammus-veraecrucis-grateloupensis and C. s. dubius vs C. s. polygrammus-veraecrucis-grateloupensis

 _Fig 5.
 Ancestry coefficients of individuals included in this study obtained with LEA package and its geographic distribution._

 _Table 1.
 Pairwise FST (above the diagonal) and p-value (below the diagonal) for cluster obtained in structure-like analyses in LEA_
 	C. aurifrons	C. s. santacruzi	C. s. dubius	4
 C. aurifrons	*	0.23656	0.17566	0.17312